printloop/damn-vulnerable-defi/README.md

 await this.pool.flashLoan(this.receiver.address, 1); // The second argument here doesn't matter as long as it's less than ETHER_IN_POOL.
 ```

-The fee is 1 eth and the user holds 10 eth so we can drain their wallet by simply calling flashLoan on them 10 times.
+The fee is 1 ETH and the user holds 10 ETH so we can drain their wallet by simply calling flashLoan on them 10 times.

 The challenge specifies doing this in one transaction.
 We could do this by deploying our own smart contract and bundling all the flashLoan calls into a single transaction.